-Confluence: Is the measure of the number of cells in the T75 flask or 24-well plate.
-At 100% confluence cells should not be floating on the medium.
-Whilst the percent of confluence gets higher the amount of cells covering the bottom of the flask or plates gets higher too.
+Confluence: Is the measure of the density of cells in the T75 flask or 24-well plate.
+At 100%, essentially all of the available surface should be covered by cells.
+Similarly, at 50% confluence, only half of the available surface should be covered by cells.

 Split ratio: The split ratio defines the ratio with which cells are diluted when they are passaged into a new flask.
-For example, if the half of the cells in one confluent T75 flask are seeded into a fresh T75 flask, then the cells were split at a 1:2 ratio (typically that would entail resuspending all cells from the confluent T75 in a given volume of media (e.g., 6 mL) and using half of the volume (e.g., 3 mL) to seed a new flask.
+For example, if half of the cells in one confluent T75 flask are seeded into a fresh T75 flask, then the cells were split at a 1:2 ratio (typically that would entail resuspending all cells from the confluent T75 in a given volume of media (e.g., 6 mL) and using half of the volume (e.g., 3 mL) to seed a new flask.